Indentation style: Variant: Allman-8

-A popular variant for use in education, Allman-8 uses the 8-space indentation tabs and 80-column limit of the Linux Kernel variant of K&R. The style purportedly helps improve readability on projectors.
+Allman-8 uses the 8-space indentation tabs and 80-column limit of the Linux Kernel variant of K&R. The style purportedly helps improve readability on projectors.
 Also, the indentation size and column restriction help create a visual cue for identifying excessive nesting of code blocks.
 These advantages combine to help provide newer developers and learners implicit guidance to manage code complexity.

-Whitesmiths style
+Whitesmiths

 The Whitesmiths style, also sometimes termed Wishart style, was originally used in the documentation for the first commercial C compiler, the Whitesmiths Compiler.
 It was also popular in the early days of Windows, since it was used in three influential Windows programming books, Programmer's Guide to Windows by Durant, Carlson & Yao, Programming Windows by Petzold, and Windows 3.0 Power Programming Techniques by Norton & Yao.

-Whitesmiths, along with Allman, have been the most common bracing styles with equal popularity according to the Jargon File.
+Whitesmiths, along with Allman, were claimed to have been the most common bracing styles in 1991 by the Jargon File, with roughly equal popularity at the time.

 This style puts the brace associated with a control statement on the next line, indented.
 Statements within the braces are indented to the same level as the braces.

 Like Ratliff style, the closing brace is indented the same as statements within the braces.